hans/hans.github.com/index.md

 ### Recent personal news

+- Moving time!
+I will join the [Department of Brain and Cognitive Sciences][17] at the [Massachusetts Institute of Technology][18] in fall 2017.
 - I visited [NIPS 2016][14] in December 2016 and gave a talk on [situated language learning][15] at the [Machine Intelligence Workshop][16].
 - I gave a talk on the [SPINN project][9] at [Google DeepMind][13] in August